MRBednar/RubyAppTest/README.md

 # RubyAppTest
-Building an app to learn Ruby &amp; Ruby on Rails Deploying AWS EC2 instance with CodePipeline and CodeDeploy
+Building an app to learn Ruby &amp; Ruby on Rails Deploying AWS EC2 instance with CodePipeline &amp; CodeDeploy